Qvakk/Acmebot.Domeneshop.Provider/README.md

 #### 1. Deploy https://github.com/shibayan/keyvault-acmebot as you prefer

-#### 2. Provisioning a Azure Function-app for AcmeBot.Domeneshop.provider as you prefer.
+#### 2. Provisioning a Azure Function-app for AcmeBot.Domeneshop.provider as you prefer (Python 3.10).

 #### 3. Deploy AcmeBot.Domeneshop.provider `src`-folder to the Azure Function-app